lzh-mb-mod/RTSCamera/README.md

 - After your character is killed in battle, you can press `E` to follow one of your soldiers and press `E` again to control it and continue fighting.

-  - You can immediately control one of your soldiers to avoid all your formations been delegated to AI when your charater dies, by enabling `Control Ally After Death` option.
+  - You can immediately control one of your soldiers to avoid all your formations been delegated to AI when your character dies, by enabling `Control Ally After Death` option.
 It's always enabled in free camera mode to ensure a smooth gaming experience.

   - Soldiers in the same formation as player character will be considered first when deciding which soldier to control.

 - When the camera is following a character, you can press `E` to control the character.
 You can make the camera follow a character in the following ways:

-  - In free camera mode press E` to follow the player character.
+  - In free camera mode press `E` to follow the player character.

   - Press `L` to open the menu and selecting a hero in `Watch Another Hero` drop-down list.